 - Price—$159.95* from Amazon (for the 18-inch seat height)

 The Go-Lite is a heavy-duty rollator featuring a sturdy steel-reinforced frame to support individuals who weigh up to 500 pounds.
 The padded seat is extra wide, the backrest can easily be removed to create additional space, and the adjustable handlebars can accommodate seniors as tall as 6'6".
-The Go-Lite comes in both red and blue.
+The Go-Lite comes in red.

 Want a lightweight rollator that glides smoothly and offers great maneuverability?
 Consider this three-wheeled model from Lumex.
 It features height-adjustable handles, ergonomic grips, and easy-to-operate loop brakes.
 It can fold for storage, and the roomy zippered pouch provides a secure space to stow your stuff.